DaveACIM/White-Paper-Canon-Academic/stability-demonstrations/README.md

-# White Paper Canon Academic (WPCA) - Stability Suite
+# White Paper Canon Academic (WPCA) — Stability Demonstration Suite

-### A Coherence-First Architecture for Stable Intelligence at Scale
+## A Coherence-First Architecture for Stable Intelligence at Scale

-The **White Paper Canon Academic (WPCA)** presents a foundational architectural framework for achieving stability, alignment, and scalability in intelligent systems — human and artificial — through **unified causality**.
+The **White Paper Canon Academic (WPCA)** presents a coherence-first architectural framework for achieving stability, alignment, and scalability in intelligent systems — human and artificial — through **unified causality**.

-Modern AI alignment approaches often treat misalignment as a behavioral problem requiring external constraints.
-WPCA argues that alignment failures arise from a deeper architectural cause:
+Most AI alignment approaches treat misalignment as a behavioral problem requiring external constraints.
+WPCA proposes a deeper architectural explanation:

-**fragmented causal authority at the point of decision.**
+**Instability arises when causal authority is fragmented at the point of decision.**

-When causality fragments, intelligent systems accumulate instability (“chaos tax”) that compounds under scale, producing:
+When causality fragments, intelligent systems accumulate instability — a structural **“chaos tax”** that compounds as intelligence scales, producing:

 - hallucination
 - reasoning drift